Bible provides political cover for 7-day liquor sales passage

 Concessions in the bill should give liquor store owners “some protection,” the Chattanooga Republican said.

-Sam Stockard is a Nashville-based reporter covering the Legislature for the Nashville Ledger and Memphis Daily News.
+Sam Stockard is a Nashville-based reporter covering the Legislature for the Knoxville Ledger, Nashville Ledger, Hamilton County Herald and Memphis Daily News.
 He can be reached at sstockard44@gmail.com.